QuantEcon/lecture-source-jl/rst_files/dynamic_programming/mccall_model_with_separation.rst

 Overview
 ===============

-Previously :doc:`we looked <mccall_model>` at the McCall job search model :cite:`McCall1970` as a way of understanding unemployment and worker decisions
+Previously :doc:`we looked <../dynamic_programming/mccall_model>` at the McCall job search model :cite:`McCall1970` as a way of understanding unemployment and worker decisions

 One unrealistic feature of the model is that every job is permanent